Ratstail91/Toy/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a bug report to help us improve
+about: Create a report to help us improve
 labels: bug
 ---

-## Describe The Bug
+## Describe the bug

-A clear and concise description of the bug.
+A clear and concise description of what the bug is.

-## How To Reproduce
+## To Reproduce

-How did you encounter the bug?
-Please provide step-by-step details if needed.
+Steps to reproduce the behaviour:

+1. run `git pull` on the repository
+2. run `make rebuild` on the code
+3. ...

+You can include some screenshots here if you'd like!

-## Version
+## Versioning

+- OS: [for example MacOS, Windows, iOS, Android]
-What version of Toy is displaying this bug?
+- Version: [What version of Toy was this running?]

-What platform are you operating on?

-### Additional Context
+### Additional context

-If there's anything else you'd like to add, please add it here.
+Add any other context about the problem here.